 Why internal tools make great SaaS candidates

 - Already validated.
 Real users use it daily.
-The core workflow is proven, not theoretical.
+The workflow is proven, not theoretical.

 - Known pain point.
-The tool was built because the existing alternatives were inadequate.
-That pain extends to every company in the same industry.
+The tool was built because alternatives were inadequate.
+That pain exists across the industry.

-- Real user feedback.
-You have months or years of usage data: what features people use, what they ignore, what they complain about.
+- Real usage data.
+You know what people use, what they ignore, what they complain about.

 - Built-in first customer.
-Your own team is customer zero.
-They will continue using the product and providing feedback.
+Your team is customer zero.

 What changes: single-tenant to multi-tenant